reergymerej/whatsupdoc/README.md

 ---

-### Simple Text
+### Simple Text Tags

-These tags should be followed with arbitrary text.
-Well, not arbitrary, but you know what I mean.
+These tags should be followed by some text.
 If needed, the text can span multiple lines.

 <a name="description"></a>
 **@description**